lorenzodee/domain-objects-in-mvc/README.md

 }
 ```

+Specifically, `OrderForm` knows about the `Order` and `OrderItem` domain objects, but the `Order` and `OrderItem` domain objects do not know about `OrderForm`.

-How do we use these in a controller?
+So, how do we use these in a controller?

 ```java
 @Controller